DefiCake/fuel-msg-sender/README.md

-# Sending a message
+# Sending a message from Fuel to ETH

 1. Modify `main.sw` with the desired recipient and message data
 2. Run `forc build`
 3. Run `npm run send -- <SIGNING_KEY>` where the key is the private key with proper funds on Fuel.

-# Sent message:
+Anotate the output 's `MessageOut`, you will need it later

+## Example sent message:

 ```json
 [